apenella/go-ansible/README.md

 ## Usage Reference

-The development reference is a comprehensive resource that provides everything you need to know to effectively use the library _go-ansible_.
+The Usage Reference is the resource containing everything you need to effectively utilize the _go-ansible_ library to develop your applications.

-This section describes the different packages and their main resources available in the _go-ansible_ library.
-You can find the complete reference of structs, methods and functions [here](https://pkg.go.dev/github.com/apenella/go-ansible).
+This section provides an overview of the different packages and their main resources available in the _go-ansible_ library.
+For detailed information on the library's packages, structs, methods, and functions, please refer to the complete reference available [here](https://pkg.go.dev/github.com/apenella/go-ansible).

 ### Execute

-The execute package located in `github.com/apenella/go-ansible/pkg/execute` provides an [executor](#executor) implementation.
-That executor is the `DefaultExecute`.
-You can use it to execute any commands and handle the output of the command execution.
+The _execute_ package, available at `github.com/apenella/go-ansible/pkg/execute`, provides an [executor](#executor) implementation.
+It manages the execution of external commands, such as `ansible-playbook` or `ansible`, and handles the output of the command execution.
+Additionally, the package offers interfaces for managing command execution and customizing the behavior of the executor.

-The same package also provides the `Executor` interface, which can be implemented to create custom executors.
+Find below the main resources available in the execute package:

 #### Executor interface

-The `Executor` interface requires the implementation of the `Execute` method with the following signature:
+The `Executor` interface defines components responsible for executing external commands.
+The `DefaultExecute` struct implements this interface.
+Below is the definition of the `Executor` interface:

 ```go
 type Executor interface {